Healing from Shame: Restoring Identity Through Faith and Therapy

 Take this free quiz and find out today!

-Walking into the new year shame-free does not mean ignoring the past.
+Healing from shame does not mean pretending the past did not happen.
 It means refusing to let shame define your future.

 Scripture reminds us: